vercel/commerce/README.md

 #### 4. Add Medusa backend domain to an environment variable

-Create a `MEDUSA_BACKEND_API` environment variable in you Next.js Commerce project and use your Medusa backend domain as the the value (default: `http://localhost:9000`).
+Create a `NEXT_PUBLIC_MEDUSA_BACKEND_API` environment variable in you Next.js Commerce project and use your Medusa backend domain as the the value (default: `http://localhost:9000`).